MichaelCrawley1/metallicaTourProject/README.md

 This project, while, not for profit and deadline vague was nevertheless the biggest I have so far undertaken.
 File navigation and file compartmentalisation became a challenge here and I needed to learn an efficient way to anchor relevant code and access the architecture via the code effectively.

-In other words I found that when I did amend the file structure the bottle neck seemed to be accessing the relevant file path.
+In other words, I found that when I did amend the file structure the bottle neck seemed to be accessing the relevant file path.

 When one is learning web development be it from books or others, the code (quite rightly) is taught from a very segmented task perspective.
 Learn one task, complete and move on to next, repeat process.
 There is no real learning of the impact of scale here.
 That you find out for yourself, once you are faced with building a project to a scale you have never encountered.